Harsh8623/Kindle-Review-Sentiment-Analysis/README.md

 - summary - summary of the review (description).
 - unixReviewTime - unix timestamp.

-Acknowledgements
-This dataset is taken from Amazon product data, Julian McAuley, UCSD website. http://jmcauley.ucsd.edu/data/amazon/

-License to the data files belong to them.

 Inspiration
 - Sentiment analysis on reviews.
 - Understanding how people rate usefulness of a review/ What factors influence helpfulness of a review.